 Reading the title Monster Girl Doctor alone is kind of… awkward.
 Even those familiar with anime and manga raise their eyebrows towards the concept, which probably should not be as straightforward as it is.
 Understandable, but once you actually dive into the high-fantasy world of Doctor Glenn and Sapphee, you suddenly realize that it’s actually a healthy-ish dose (pun intended) of wholesomeness.

-In fact, the richness of this relatively recent anime’s setting and characters understandably made fans clamor really hard for a potential second season.
+In fact, the richness of this relatively recent anime’s setting and characters understandably made fans clamor really hard for Monster Girl Doctor Season 2.

 Doctor Glenn Lindbeit is the newly appointed resident doctor of a local clinic in the town of Lindworm, home to the most diverse population of monsters and humans living together after the great war.
 He is assisted by his childhood friend Saphentite “Sapphee” Neikes, an albino Lamia, who also graduated from the same medical academy as him.

 The anime for the most part follows a serial “patient of the day” format like what you would expect from a medical drama show.
 However, it also chronologically progresses the story to interact with other characters and the larger world of its setting.
 The noble centaur Tisalia, for example, introduces us to one of this world’s transportation networks.
 The bubbly mermaid Lulala invites us to the Merrow Waterways, and a bit of lower-class life in Lindworm.
 Kunai, Skadi, and Illy show that not everything is happy and mellow in this world, as incidents of malicious intent still occur even after the war between monsters and humans was long over.